The Golden Circle

 Driving the Golden Circle route from Reykjavík and back without stopping would take about 3 hours and 20 minutes but we certainly don’t recommend doing it like that.
 Each location deserves at least 20-30 minutes and at Thingvellir, you will need even more time if you are going to walk through the National park and get to know the history!

-The Golden Circle is a half day tour but done properly with food stops and maybe some other attractions you should reserve a whole day.
-To make the most of the Golden Circle we recommend adding to it some adventures such as snorkeling between the continental plates at Silfra Fissure or relaxing in the oldest swimming pool in Iceland at the Secret Lagoon.
+The Golden Circle is a half day tour but done properly with food stops and maybe some other attractions you should reserve a full day.
+To make the most of the Golden Circle we recommend adding to it some adventures such as snorkeling between the continental plates at Silfra Fissure or relaxing in the hot water of Iceland’s oldest swimming pool at the Secret Lagoon.

 Road Conditions on the Golden Circle